 Heat oil in a large pan on medium high.
 Add in chicken thighs skin-side down for 1 to 2 minutes, or until skin is browned and crispy.
 Flip and cook other side for 1 minute.
 Remove chicken thighs from pan, and place on plate to rest.

 Heat a large cast iron skillet on medium high.
-Once heated, add 1 Tbsp of oil and 1 Tbsp of butter until melted.
+Once heated, add 1 tablespoon of oil and 1 tablespoon of butter until melted.
 Add onion and cook until softened and translucent, approximately 5 minutes, stirring occasionally.
 Stir in garlic and cook until it is fragrant, roughly 3 minutes.

-Add the paprika, flour and 1 Tbsp of butter and stir until the onions are coated.
+Add the paprika, flour and 1 tablespoon of butter and stir until the onions are coated.
 Continue stirring until the taste of the flour has been cooked out, approximately 4 minutes.

 Add tomatoes and broth to the mixture, mix until smooth, then salt the sauce to taste.
 Let the sauce simmer for 10 minutes to thicken and let the flavors emulsify.
 Once the sauce has thickened, add sour cream and stir.